svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

     $ ssh root@82.196.12.54

 Your server is freshly installed and includes only the most essential core packages.
 Now we have to install Pharo on it.
 One easy way to do this is using the functionality offered by [http://get.pharo.org](http://get.pharo.org).
-The following command will install the VM and a fresh Pharo 2.0 image together with all other files needed.
+The following command will install a fresh Pharo 2.0 image together with all other files needed.

     # curl get.pharo.org/20+vm | bash

-Make sure the VM+image combination works by asking for the version.
+Make sure the VM+image combination works by asking for the image version.

     # ./pharo Pharo.image printVersion
+    [version] 2.0 #20611

 Let's quickly test the stock HTTP server that comes with Pharo, like we did in the third section of this guide.